 The Moderating Role of Rumination over Transgression, Anger Rumination, and Dissociation

 Although the desire for revenge and forgiveness are seen as adaptive responses in the current study, the adaptability of these responses may vary according to individual characteristics (e.g., Fatfouta et al., 2015; Lillie & Strelan, 2016).
-Trauma survivors may exhibit several maladaptive tendencies in dealing with the aftermath of abuse including rumination over transgression, anger rumination, and dissociation.
+Trauma survivors may exhibit several maladaptive tendencies in dealing with the aftermath of abuse, including rumination over transgression, anger rumination, and dissociation.

 Rumination over the transgression involves repetitious unintentional thinking that emerges during and continues after the offense and is characterized by the re-enactment of the abuse in the mind.
 In some cases, it includes continuous fantasizing about how to retaliate violently against the transgressor and aims to maintain the goals of vengeance, teaching the offender a lesson and offsetting the injustice (Barber et al., 2005; McCullough et al., 2001; Wade et al., 2008).
 Evidence, mostly from students, indicates that the tendency toward rumination (i.e., individuals' disposition for repetitive and recurrent self-focused thinking about failure and depressed mood; Barber et al., 2005; Lucas et al., 2010) and rumination over transgression (i.e., rumination about the specific offense; Fatfouta et al., 2015; Wade et al., 2008) interfere with people's abilities to forgive the transgression.
 These authors suggest that adverse emotional reactions (e.g., anger, shame, or fear) after the offense are transformed into amalgams of lingering bitterness and vengefulness that make forgiveness less likely (Wade et al., 2008).